The semaphore timeout period has expired: 5 solutions to fix this error

 - There, enter msconfig and press Enter.

-- The System Configuration window will be afterwards displayed on your computer.
+- The System Configuration window will be afterward displayed on your computer.

 - From that window switch to Services tab.